 » Order the Issue: WOOD Nov.
 2010

-» Order the Plans: Basic-Built Book Nook
+» Order the Plans: Built-with-a-tilt Book Nook

 » Order the Plans: Heirloom Tool Chest

 » Order the Plans: Greene & Greene-Style Clock

 4 Ways to Make Mortises and TenonsNo matter your tools, you can successfully cut and fit this time-tested joint.
 Simply select one of these proven methods, from using inexpensive tools you probably have on hand, to dedicated machinery.

 » Download the Article: Build a Butcher Block Cutting Board

 Router Inlays Made SimpleA simple router bushing kit makes it easy to add perfect-fitting inlays, such as the butterfly keys to your projects.
 The kit consists of a bushing that fits into the subbase of your router, a collar that slips over the bushing, and a straight bit.